About the Program

 Admission requirements

-• Show proof of personal medical insurance
+• Proof of current medical insurance

 VOLTA currently holds three sessions per year, starting each spring, summer, and fall.
-Once a class is full, alternates are placed on a waiting list (20 max).
+Once a class is full, alternates are placed on a waiting list (10 max).
 Should someone not be able to fulfill their obligation, the next eligible applicant will be contacted.
 Applicants will be notified by email upon their acceptance.

 people near down powerline